Collecting guide: 10 questions to ask about Cartier jewels

 ‘It is the sense of proportion, use of materials, and design that is often a little quirky or different from what one might expect, that puts Cartier on a pedestal.
 It is difficult to pinpoint why its pieces stand out, but by looking at a lot of jewellery its genius becomes apparent.’

-6. Will Cartier jewellery be a good investment?
+6. Is Cartier jewellery a wise investment?

 RS-B: ‘I have always been wary of talking about jewellery in terms of investment, but over the years that I have compiled the price guides for jewellery it has become apparent that the best signed pieces have increased most in price.
 The reason is because people recognise quality and those who own fine pieces are reluctant to sell, which in turn creates a shortage and so prices rise.
 This is especially true of Cartier jewellery, clocks and watches made in the first half of the 20th century.